 Blackrod Neighbourhood Plan

-Blackrod Town Council has submitted the proposed Blackrod Neighbourhood Plan to Bolton Council.
-Bolton Council is now publicising the plan and this is the final stage to make comments on the Plan.
+Blackrod Town Council submitted the proposed Blackrod Neighbourhood Plan to Bolton Council in June 2019.
+Bolton Council publicised the plan and the public were invited to make comments on it.
 The Plan and its supporting documents are on the downloads section of this page.
 Paper copies are also available to inspect at Blackrod Library and in the One Stop Shop at Bolton Town Hall.

-Once the publicity period has finished, Bolton Council will send all the representations to an independent examiner.
+The publicity period finished on Friday 19th July 2019 and Bolton Council has now sent all the representations to an independent examiner.

 The examiner will consider whether the Plan: